Religion in ancient Rome: Human sacrifice

 Human sacrifice in ancient Rome was rare but documented.
 After the Roman defeat at Cannae two Gauls and two Greeks were buried under the Forum Boarium, in a stone chamber "which had on a previous occasion [228 BC] also been polluted by human victims, a practice most repulsive to Roman feelings".
 Livy avoids the word "sacrifice" in connection with this bloodless human life-offering; Plutarch does not.
 The rite was apparently repeated in 113 BC, preparatory to an invasion of Gaul.
 Its religious dimensions and purpose remain uncertain.

 In the early stages of the First Punic War (264 BC) the first known Roman gladiatorial munus was held, described as a funeral blood-rite to the manes of a Roman military aristocrat.
 The gladiator munus was never explicitly acknowledged as a human sacrifice, probably because death was not its inevitable outcome or purpose.
 Even so, the gladiators swore their lives to the gods, and the combat was dedicated as an offering to the Di Manes or the revered souls of deceased human beings.
 The event was therefore a sacrificium in the strict sense of the term, and Christian writers later condemned it as human sacrifice.

 The small woollen dolls called Maniae, hung on the Compitalia shrines, were thought a symbolic replacement for child-sacrifice to Mania, as Mother of the Lares.
 The Junii took credit for its abolition by their ancestor L. Junius Brutus, traditionally Rome's Republican founder and first consul.
 Political or military executions were sometimes conducted in such a way that they evoked human sacrifice, whether deliberately or in the perception of witnesses; Marcus Marius Gratidianus was a gruesome example.

 Officially, human sacrifice was obnoxious "to the laws of gods and men".
-The practice was a mark of the barbarians, attributed to Rome's traditional enemies such as the Carthaginians and Gauls.
+The practice was a mark of the barbarians, and thus associated with Rome's traditional enemies such as the Carthaginians and Gauls.
 Rome banned it on several occasions under extreme penalty.
 A law passed in 81 BC characterised human sacrifice as murder committed for magical purposes.
 Pliny saw the ending of human sacrifice conducted by the druids as a positive consequence of the conquest of Gaul and Britain.
 Despite an empire-wide ban under Hadrian, human sacrifice may have continued covertly in North Africa and elsewhere.